Search our range of undergraduate, postgraduate and professional courses.

 When not attending lectures, seminars, laboratory or other timetabled sessions, you will be expected to continue learning independently through self-study.
 Typically, this will involve utilising a range of digital resources including our virtual learning environment; reading journals, articles and books; working on individual and group projects; undertaking research in the library; preparing coursework assignments and presentations, and preparing for examinations.
 Your independent learning will be supported by a range of excellent facilities.
 These include the library, open access computer facilities and informal learning zones.

 You will be taught by an expert teaching team whose expertise and knowledge are closely matched to the content of the modules on the course.
 The team includes senior academics and professional practitioners with industry experience.
-Our teaching is research-informed and 72% of our full-time staff are Fellows of the Higher Education Academy.

 Karen’s interests are in student placement learning, orthopaedic nursing and the student experience.
 She completed her Masters’ degree dissertation on student nurses with dyslexia in clinical practice.